PyO3/pyo3/README.md

 ## Usage

 PyO3 supports the following software versions:
-  - Python 3.7 and up (CPython and PyPy)
+  - Python 3.7 and up (CPython, PyPy, and GraalPy)
   - Rust 1.56 and up

 You can use PyO3 to write a native Python module in Rust, or to embed Python in a Rust binary.
 The following sections explain each of these in turn.